Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Experimental Results

 The bottom plots in Figure~\ref{fig:dsqp} show the residual $\| u - u^\star\|_\infty$ between the applied input $u$ determined by dSQP and the local optimum $u^\star$ found when solving the OCP in centralized fashion via \texttt{IPOPT}.
 The control input found by dSQP differs significantly from the \texttt{IPOPT} solution when the experiment begins and when the setpoint changes.
 This is because we lack a good warm-start in these situations.
 However, dSQP returns nearly optimal inputs during the transient phases and upon convergence of the controlled system.

 Table~\ref{tab:dsqp} summarizes the execution times measured in twelve experiments with a total duration of 12 minutes.
 The OCP was solved by dSQP in less than $54\,\mathrm{ms}$ and the implementation is hence sufficiently fast.
 The table further presents the execution time for the most expensive steps of Algorithm~\ref{alg:dSQP}.
-Since the Gauss-Newton Hessian approximation $H_i = \nabla_{x_ix_i}^2f_i$ can be evaluated offline, Step 3 of Algorithm~\ref{alg:dSQP} is cheap.
-In fact, Algorithm~\ref{alg:dSQP} spends most time executing ADMM in Steps 5--15.
+Since the Gauss-Newton Hessian approximation $H_i = \nabla_{z_iz_i}^2f_i$ can be evaluated offline, Step 3 of Algorithm~\ref{alg:dSQP} is cheap.
+In fact, Algorithm~\ref{alg:dSQP} spends most time executing ADMM in Steps 5--13.

 Table~\ref{tab:dsqpRel} shows the fraction of the dSQP execution time each robot spent on building and solving the subsystem QP and on communicating with neighbors.
-Compared to Table~\ref{tab:admmRel}, robots two to four spend more time on solving the subsystem QP due to the added distance constraint.
-In particular, robot two spends more time solving the subsystem QP than communicating or waiting.
+Compared to Table~\ref{tab:admmRel}, robots two to four spent more time in Table~\ref{tab:dsqpRel} on solving the subsystem QP due to the added distance constraint.
+In particular, robot two spent more time solving the subsystem QP than communicating or waiting.